Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson02/js02Tasks.md

 - At least one sentence uses `+` concatenation
 - At least one sentence uses template literals with `${}`
 - Both sentences appear on the page

+**💡 Challenge:** Try changing the variables to create your own unique story!

 ---